Reviews You Can Rely On

 Our Verdict

 The Makita XCV11Z offers consumers a mixed bag in terms of performance and features.
-On the one hand, the wet/dry vac has ample battery life, a fantastic filter system, compact dimensions, and the ability to move loose debris like sawdust with reasonable efficiency.
+On the one hand, it has ample battery life, a fantastic filter system, compact dimensions, and the ability to move loose debris like sawdust with reasonable efficiency.
 Conversely, the machine lacks the suction to pick up the densest items, such as machine nuts and bolts.
 Its conduct on the crevice test was rather poor as well.
 With mixed results like these and a price tag that will make some eyes pop, we find it hard to get behind this machine as a good choice for anyone who isn't already committed to the Makita battery system.
-There are top-ranked vacuum cleaners out there that may suit your needs just as well.
+There are other top-ranked cordless wet dry vacuums out there that may suit your needs just as well.

 REASONS TO BUY